The JCU Respect program

 JCU's Statement of Commitment

 James Cook University is committed to fostering a community that features, at its core, respect, inclusion and safety for all.
-We support gender equality as a foundation for respectful relationships and an underpinning principle for change.
-This means a strong and enduring commitment to the elimination of sexual harassment and sexual assault.
+We uphold gender equality as a foundation for respectful relationships and an underpinning principle for change.
+This means a strong and enduring commitment to the elimination of sexual harassment, sexual assault and domestic and family violence.

-The urgent need to foster safe, respectful communities free of discrimination, sexual harassment and sexual assault, has gained momentum world wide.
-Our University recognises that need and is determined to do all we can in our community and in the communities we serve.
+There remains an urgent need to foster safe, respectful communities free of discrimination, sexual harassment and sexual assault and gender-based violence.
+Our University recognises that need and is determined to do all we can in our own University community and in the communities we serve.

-We recognise that our values of Excellence; Authenticity; Integrity; Sustainability; Mutual Respect and Discovery can only be fully realised when the contributions of all in our community are recognised, supported and respected.
+We recognise that our values of Authencity, Excellence, Integrity and Respect can only be fully realised when the contributions of all in our community are recognised, supported and respected.

 We recognise that institutional structures and individual behaviours within society, and within our own University, need to change and that change can be immensely challenging.
 Change requires examining deeply held beliefs and assumptions, and sustained effort.

-We know that the progress we have made to date, and the progress we need to make, is not possible without the generous and courageous sharing from those who have experienced sexual harassment and sexual assault, and the commitment of all members of our community.
+We recognise that the progress that has been made to date, and the progress we need to make, is not possible without the generous and courageous sharing from those who have experienced harassment and violence and the commitment of all members of our community.

-We are committed to strengthening gender equality and playing our part to create the safe and respectful environment that our community deserves, and look to a future when the scourge of sexual violence is comprehensively defeated.
+We are committed to strengthening gender equality and playing our part to create the safe and respectful environment that our society deserves, and look to a future when the scourge of sexual harassment, sexual assault and gender-based violence is no more.

 Reviews and Surveys